 There are four residents per year.
 The residency is “advanced,” meaning it comprises resident from years PGY-2 to PGY-4.

 Yes!
-We now have a night float rotation.
-The rotation is 2 weeks long and done by PGY2 and PGy3 residents.
+We have a night float rotation.
+The rotation is 2 weeks long and done by PGY2 and PGY3 residents.

 Yes!
 We welcome strong IMG candidates to apply to our program.
-We have had many excellent IMG graduates of our program, including many chief residents.
-Please note that IMG applicants who match in our program have had extensive US clinical experience prior to applying for residency.
+We have had many excellent IMG graduates of our program, including several prior chief residents.
+Please note that IMG applicants who match in our program have generally had extensive US clinical experience prior to applying for residency.
 We realize that the COVID pandemic makes it more difficult for IMG applicants to obtain US clinical experience.
 Rest assured, we will review your application holistically.

 Yes, we generally only interview applicants who are about to graduate from medical school or who have graduated within the last 5 years.
-However, applicants with additional post-graduate (fellowship) training, advanced degrees or extensive US clinical experience are encouraged to apply even if they have been out of medical school for more than 5 years.
+However, applicants with additional post-graduate (fellowship) training, clinical research training, advanced degrees or extensive US clinical experience are encouraged to apply even if they have been out of medical school for more than 5 years.

 No, but most successful applicants to our program have passed Step 1 on their first attempt and have scores at or above the national average.
 If you needed more than one attempt to pass Step 1; we prefer to also see a passing score on Step 2 Clinical Knowledge prior to match.

 Yes!
 Our program requires that each graduate complete a scholarly project during their 3 years of residency.
 Scholarly projects can come in many forms including quality improvement projects, case reports, education methods, book chapters and many others.
 All residents can take at least one 4 week-block for research.
 Residents who show an exceptional interest in research, are permitted to take a second 4-week block for research with the support of their research mentor.

 Yes!
 All incoming PGY-2 residents are assigned a faculty member who will meet with them regularly.
 PGY-3 and 4 residents generally work with the program director to establish a mentor in their chosen sub-specialty.

 Elective blocks can be spent in a wide variety of areas.
 Most residents use this time to sample various subspecialties that are less well-represented on the inpatient floors.
-Electives are available in multiple sclerosis, movement disorders, neuromuscular disease, neuro-ophthalmology, epilepsy, neuro-otology, neuro-oncology, additional video EEG, neurophysiology, pain management, sleep medicine, neurosurgery, headache, neuropathology, neuroradiology, and noninvasive cerebrovascular diagnosis.
+Electives are available in multiple sclerosis, movement disorders, neuromuscular disease, neuro-ophthalmology, epilepsy, neuro-otology, neuro-oncology, additional video EEG, neurophysiology, pain management, sleep medicine, neurosurgery, headache, neuropathology, neuroradiology, brain injury rehabilitation and noninvasive cerebrovascular diagnosis.
 Residents also have the opportunity to rotate in an outpatient private practice.
 Away electives are also available if you are unable to find a comparable rotation at RWJUH.

 We only accept applications through ERAS.

 No, we are two different residency programs.
 However, Dr. Jalbut is the department chair for both departments and a few faculty members see patients at both locations or have collaborative academic efforts with the NJMS department.
-With virtual learning, we have combined our grand rounds and didactic schedules for this academic year.
+With virtual learning, we have combined our grand round schedule again for this academic year.